-- "Bridges Table": A tabular view of all available process performance data for all bridges configured on a VPN. - "Bridges Diagram": Topological view of Solace network bridges that shows bridge broker connections and status. - "Bridge Summary": Current and historical metrics for a single bridge.
+- "Bridges Table": A tabular view of all available process performance data for all bridges configured on a VPN. - "Bridges Diagram": Topological view of Solace network bridges that shows bridge broker connections and health status and allows you to open the Solace PubSub+ Manager. - "Bridge Summary": Current and historical metrics for a single bridge.